8Altair/Quotes_web_scraping/README.md

 requests library
 beautifulsoup4 library
 pytest library (for running tests)
-You can install these libraries using pip by running:

-pip install requests beautifulsoup4 pytest
 Usage
 To use this program, simply run the main.py file using Python: